Physicslibrary/Threejs-VR-Finger-Haptics/README.md

 Unlike other projects (eg. Threejs-VR-Sensors, Threejs-VR-Carbon-Dioxide-Sensor) where sensors send data to a web browser, this one sends data from a web browser to an output haptic device.
 This repository is for experimenters interested in interfacing I2C devices from Raspberry Pi to wifi devices (eg. Oculus Quest).<br>

+(The green wires are wire wrap wires.
+Flexible at 30AWG and useful for rapid prototyping.)<br>

 ## Hardware

 Pi Zero W (model 3B+ works)<br>